Utodev/img2daad/README.md

 If not, well, the algorythm is made to be fast rather than accurate, so if you let img2daad to find the closest colour to white you may be lucky or not.

+If your game doesn't use black background or white text, you may edit png.php and at the top change the colours used for "white" and "black".
+You would have to change both the truecolor colour, and the normal one (Atari ST palette).
+Please take in mind maximum value in Atari Palette is 7, that's why truecolor #FFFFFF becomes 777.

 Cutting